IGNF/pytrf/README.md

 ```sh
 $ conda
 ```
-If you have a error message "conda is not recognized as internal or external command.", it means that we have to set our PATH environment variable for Anaconda or Miniconda :
+If you have a error message "conda is not recognized as internal or external command.", it means that we have to set our PATH environment variable for Anaconda or Miniconda:

 - First, check `conda.exe` installed location:
 ```sh
 $ where conda.exe
 ```

-  In the tested machine, `conda.exe` is in :
+  In the tested machine, `conda.exe` is in:
 `C:\Users\cpov\Anaconda3\Scripts\`

+- For Linux users, one mays refers to [this link](https://opensource.com/article/17/6/set-path-linux) .
+For Windows users:
   - Add this directory to the PATH environment variable:
 ```sh
 $ set Path=%Path%;C:\Users\cpov\Anaconda3\Scripts
 ```

-  _Note: if you have installed Miniconda3, conda.exe may be located in :
+    _Note: if you have installed Miniconda3, conda.exe may be located in:
 `C:\Users\cpov\AppData\Local\miniconda3\Scripts`_

 - Run